 On 6 Aug 2018, the Corporate Governance Council (“Council”) submitted its recommendations to the Monetary Authority in Singapore (MAS) whereby the authority has accepted all the recommendations and issued a revised Code (“Revised Code”) and accompanying Practice Guidance.
-The revised code will take effect for companies in respect of annual reports covering financial years that commence from 1 January 2019.

 The original 16 Principles in the Current Code have been condensed into 13 mandatory Principles for the Revised Code.